-Object Description Organization Specific The transposited first value in the OC TIV OI II field - OUI First The transmitted first value in the OS TLV OUI field. - OUI Second The transmitted second value in the OS TLV OUI field. - OUI Third The transmitted third value in the OS TLV OUI field. - Sub-Type The transmitted value in the OS TLV Sub-Type field. - Value The transmitted value in the OS TLV Value field.
+Object Description Organization Specific The transmitted first value in the OS TLV OUI field. - OUI First - OUI Second The transmitted second value in the OS TLV OUI field. - OUI Third The transmitted third value in the OS TLV OUI field. - Sub-Type The transmitted value in the OS TLV Sub-Type field. - Value The transmitted value in the OS TLV Value field.